jeffbyrnes/hubot-forecast/README.md

     HUBOT_LONGITUDE=67.890
 ```

-You can find your Forecast.io API key on their [developers’ page](http://developer.forecast.io), and you can use [this tool](http://www.latlong.net) to determine your latitude & longitude from an address.
+You can find your Dark Sky API key on their [developers’ page](https://darksky.net/dev), and you can use [this tool](http://www.latlong.net) to determine your latitude & longitude from an address.

 As for the `HUBOT_FORECAST_ROOM`, that depends on your adapter; the example above is for HipChat, for Slack, it would be something like `general`.